 While monsteras have been popping up in homes and offices everywhere, the Monstera pinnatipartita is still a relatively rare plant.
 This plant is slowly making its way into the houseplant scene with gorgeous bicolor leaves that are studded with deep fenestrations.
-Despire their beauty and rarity, these plants are as easy to care for as your other monsteras.
-This guide will take you through everything you need to know about how to grow and care for Monstera pinnatipartita plants at home, including planting, soil, light, watering, fertilizing, repotting, and pest control.
+In my experience, despite their beauty and rarity, these plants are as easy to care for as your other monsteras.
+In this guide, I’m going to share how I care for my Monstera pinnatipartita plant at home, including the best soil types, watering frequencies, fertilizing needs, light exposures, and ideal environmental conditions for optimal growth.

 - About Monstera pinnatipartita